-- One-third of sales managers feel they cannot control the KPIs they are held to
+- One-third of sales managers feel they cannot control the KPIs they are held to.

-Over 60% of sales people missed quota in the last quarter
+- Over 60% of salespeople missed quota in the last quarter.

-75% of salespeople feel their sales team is carrying deadweight
+- 75% of salespeople feel their sales team is carrying dead weight.

-- Less than half of all salespeople feel they truly understand their customer
+- Less than half of all salespeople feel they truly understand their customer.

-Two-thirds of sales people feel their pipeline is accurate
+- Two-thirds of salespeople feel their pipeline is accurate.

-Just under 50% of sales people feel they don't have the materials they need to close properly
+- Just under 50% of salespeople feel they don't have the materials they need to close properly.

-Less than 60% of sales people feel they can access the people they need to do their jobs properly
+- Less than 60% of sales people feel they can access the people they need to do their jobs properly.

-So get out there and talk with your sales people.
-Talk it your customers.
+Your Pipedrive pipeline should reflect your interactions with your customers and be designed with them in mind.
+You need to get out there and talk with your salespeople and customers.
 Listen.
 Learn.
 Make changes.
 Build a customer journey map.
 Compare it to how your sales pipeline looks and functions.
-Check your Activities and Lost reasons.
+Check your activities and lost reasons.
 Are they still relevant?
-Are they being used.
+Are they being used?
 If not, ask why not.